ducklang-community/ducklang/README.md

 Ducklang takes a *keep it as simple as needed* approach to community organisation.
-At the moment that means the language originator acting as a de-facto product manager, shepherding the language between alternating concepts and goals.
+At the moment that means the language originator acting as a de-facto product manager, shepherding the language between differing concepts and goals.

 The project code is young, and as such any code is welcome, however unprofessional (though good quality code is of course welcome too :).